DoubleLSun/TPG/README.md

-# TPG
-Coursework project to implement a complete working test paper generation for teachers/lecturers/course coordinator to schedule and manage students and test paper assigning.
+# Test Paper Generation System (TPG)
+This is an assigned coursework project, done in a team of 6 students.
+The purpose is to test students on their ability to use Python to develop a complete CLI based student, course, and test paper schedule managing software.

+Project Time Frame: February 2023 - April 2023